CETITEC/stacklimit/README.md

 The logic is very simple.
 This tool just parse the assembler code and notes all subtraction operations on the stack.
-Additionally it builds an function call graph based on the knowledge of the assembler code which function is calling the respective subfunction.
-After that the tool calculates the stack size for each function including the stack size of the subfunction with the biggest stack size.
+Additionally it builds an function call graph based on the knowledge of the assembler code which function is calling the respective sub-function.
+After that the tool calculates the stack size for each function including the stack size of the sub-function with the biggest stack size.